 Look for slower-moving sections such as shallow bays or back-eddies, for this is where natural sources of food collect, which provide ample sustenance for numerous species of fish, including carp.

 Creeks and rivers have a near-constant flow; thus, carp will not necessarily stay in one place in search of food.
-Rather, they will scout the flowing waters, thus much like anywhere else pre-baiting is an incredibly successful method for increasing fish confidence and activity in your chosen area.
+Rather, they will scout the flowing waters.
+For this reason, much like anywhere else, pre-baiting is an incredibly successful method for increasing fish confidence and activity in your chosen area.